Sewapanthi: Philosophy and practices

-The Sewapanthi dress is white, and they refuse to harm other forms of life in an aspiration to become the epitome of shaant ras, and to remain in sattva guna.
+The Sewa Panthis are pacifists.
+Though they do not say it is wrong for a person to defend themselves, Sewapanthis themselves desist from all forms of violence.
+They refuse to harm other forms of life in an aspiration to become the epitome of shaant ras, and to remain in sattva guna.
 Despite this, they do not entirely detach themselves from the martial spirit expounded upon by Guru Gobind Singh.
 They support, in principle, the necessary violent actions required of the Khalsa for the protection of Dharma.
+As such, many Sewapanthis foregoe the pahul, or initiation into the martial Khalsa order.
+Many Sewapanthis were Sahajdhari in their observance and therefore did not keep kesh (unshorn hair).
+This allowed them to escape a lot of the persecution that more identifiable Sikhs faced.
+Whilst Sewapanthi saints are said to have an aversion towards womankind, they are known to assist women in distress.